PrefectHQ/docs/README.md

 First, the docs build action is triggered, either manually or by an automatic repository dispatch call from the `PrefectHQ/prefect` repository.

-Then, the build happens in the [build workflow action](https://github.com/PrefectHQ/docs/blob/main/.github/workflows/build-docs.yaml).
+Next, the build happens in the [build workflow action](https://github.com/PrefectHQ/docs/blob/main/.github/workflows/build-docs.yaml).

-The workflow primarily consists of Bash commands that clone the correct branch of [the Prefect repository](https://github.com/PrefectHQ/prefect), prepare it for the `mike` build utility, and then create a pull request to merge the changes into `main`
+To keep things simple, the workflow primarily consists of Bash commands that clone the a branch or release tag of [the Prefect repository](https://github.com/PrefectHQ/prefect), prepare it for the `mike` build utility, sort the versions list `mike` generates, and then create a pull request to merge the changes into `main`.

+The workflow calls several small Python scripts in the `utilities` directory to handle scripts handle preparation steps that would be difficult or verbose in bash.

 ## Manual docs builds
 Manually triggered builds accept two parameters:
   - A version